indra210595/chat-app/README.md

 This project demonstrates a complete chat experience including private messaging, group chats, live typing indicators, and message deletion — all connected in real time.

 > Note : *This project was intentionally built in a single main React file for simplicity and demonstration purposes.*
+> In a production setup, the frontend would be split into smaller components like `ChatHeader`, `MessageBubble`, `GroupModal`, etc.

 ---